monaal10/aristto/README.md

 # Aristto

-The official repo for Aristto backend.
+The official repo for Aristto.